TheRashaSharif/Autospy/README.md

-# Autospy deleted files recovery
+# Autopsy deleted files recovery

 <h1> This is an exercise provided by the TryHackMe DFIR course </h1>